-- Provide the student with a comprehensive overview of strategy development, implementation and assessment. - Provide the student with exercises which will develop analytical and critical skills in understanding the role of strategic planning in modern global commerce. - Team and other collaborative experiences provide an opportunity for students to interact to solve problems and complete exercises. - Completion of strategic and SWOT analyses.
+Provide the student with a comprehensive overview of strategy development, implementation and assessment.

+- Provide the student with exercises which will develop analytical and critical skills in understanding the role of strategic planning in modern global commerce. - Team and other collaborative experiences provide an opportunity for students to interact to solve problems and complete exercises. - Completion of a case study and associated analysis.